Code4Blessings/node-weather-app/README.md

 #### Customizing HTTP requests with the options object

 - Add a json property to the options object and set it to true.
 This will automatically parse the response.
 So you don't need to use JSON.parse in the function.

+#### Challenge Print the lat/long for Lawrenceville

+1. Fire off a new request to the URL explored in the browser
+2. Have the request module parse it as a JSON
+3. Print the lat/longs to the terminal
+4. Test your work!